Ossi-1337/Ossi-1337/README.md

 **Software developer from Denmark with a strong interest in AI and LLMs.**

-Python · C# · .NET · TypeScript · Docker · FastAPI · MCP · LLM Systems
+Python · C# · .NET

 _Currently focused on local AI systems, developer tooling, and browser integrations._